tembo-io/website/blog/2023-08-03-introducing-pgmq/index.md

 ## Queues Implemented with best practices

 PGMQ was implemented on Postgres and follows industry best practices.
-One of the most important practices is the use of Postgres’s `SKIP LOCKED`, which is similar to `NOWAIT` in other databases. `SKIP LOCKED` helps ensure that messages are not duplicated on read.
-PGMQ also supports partitioning, which is particularly beneficial for large queues and can be used to tackle bloat.
+One of the most important practices is the use of Postgres’s [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/), which is similar to `NOWAIT` in other databases. `SKIP LOCKED` helps ensure that consumers don't hang and `FOR UPDATE` ensures messages are not duplicated on read.
+PGMQ also supports partitioning, which is particularly beneficial for large queues and can be used to efficiently archive / expire old messages.

 PGMQ also provides exactly once delivery semantics within a visibility timeout.
 Similar to Amazon’s SQS and RSMQ, PGMQ consumers set the period of time during which Postgres will prevent all consumers from receiving and processing a message.
 This is done by the consumer on read, and once the visibility timeout expires the message becomes available for consumption once again.
-That way, if a consumer crashes, there is no data loss, however messages are read by only a single consumer during the specified visibility timeout.
+That way, if a consumer crashes, there is no data loss.
 This effectively means at-least-once delivery semantics once the first visibility timeout has expired.

 ![vt](vt.png "VisibilityTimeout")